 State Laws

-Adult adoption is legal in several states, but not all.
+Adult adoption is legal in a bit more than half the states.
 In states where adult adoption is legal, the process and conditions necessary differ from state to state.

 For instance, some states, like Alabama, more often allow adults who are permanently disabled to be adopted by other adults.
 In other states, like Colorado, adult adoption is more common since the law allows for people between 18 and 21 to be adopted as minors, while those older than 21 can petition the juvenile court for adult adoption.